 Before the course I didn’t know about choosing light to make it work for me, let alone how to recognise and use the more advanced lighting techniques we covered in the advanced course, such as backlighting, to create beautiful portraits.

-I had never even considered light before and would pay no attention to it when snapping a photo… cue shadows across faces, squinting eyes, people half in shade half in sun!
+I had never even considered light before and would pay no attention to it duringa portrait session… cue shadows across faces, squinting eyes, people half in shade half in sun!

-When I first learned about soft versus hard light I became determined to always shoot in soft light, looking for shade or overcast days, but this was pretty limiting!
+When I first learned about soft versus hard light I became determined to always shoot lifestyle photography in soft light, looking for shade or overcast days, but this was pretty limiting!
 Now I‘ve learned to embrace hard light and lots of different conditions (golden light, full sun, indoors etc) and to use it creatively to add another dimension to my photos.
-I now love the challenge of shooting in full sun!
+I now love the challenge of lifestyle shoots in full sun!

-My goal when I set out was to capture my daughter in a way that would tell the story of her childhood – all the little details of her every day life and her adventures.
-I love taking natural, unposed lifestyle photos, and am really drawn to family documentary photographers and the candid photos they capture.
+My goal when I set out was to capture my daughter in a way that would tell the story, and memories of her childhood – all the little details of her everyday life, and her real life events and adventures.
+I love shooting natural, unposed lifestyle photography, and am really drawn to family lifestyle photographers and the candid photos they capture.
 As my daughter grew into her toddler phase, I became driven partly by necessity to capture her in this manner because, toddler!